ONLYA/p2pbin/README.md

 ### How To selfhost:
-1. download the latest version: https://github.com/owner/repository/releases/latest/download/
+1. Download the latest version: [https://github.com/owner/repository/releases/latest/download/](https://github.com/owner/repository/releases/latest/download/)
-2. Unzip it
+2. Unzip it.
-3. Then, add it using this command
+3. Then, add it using this command.
 ```
 ipfs add -r p2pbin/
 ```